open-traffic-generator/otg-examples/README.md

 ## Scenarious with Containerlab

-* [Remote Triggered Blackhole Lab](/clab/rtbh) (RTBH) - common DDoS mitigation technique, uses BGP anouncements to request an ISP to drop all traffic to an IP address under a DDoS attack.
+* [Remote Triggered Black Hole Lab](/clab/rtbh) (RTBH) - common DDoS mitigation technique, uses BGP anouncements to request an ISP to drop all traffic to an IP address under a DDoS attack.

 ## Useful links